TMS therapy is touted as the future in depression therapy.

 At the 2014 American Psychiatric Association (APA) meeting, the results of a randomized controlled study were announced.
 GAD patients were given either active TMS or a placebo treatment using a ‘sham’ coil.
 In this particular study, low-frequency stimulation was applied to the DLPFC for 30 sessions — 5 sessions every week for 6 weeks.
 The scientists found that over two-thirds (71%) of the TMS group responded favorably to the treatment.
 Only one-quarter of the sham group experienced positive effects.

-At the three-month follow-up, the positive effects were sustained in the group receiving repetitive active TMS.
-Forty-three percent of patients in this group experienced symptom remission.
+43%t of patients in this group experienced symptom remission.
 Only one patient in the sham group experienced the same thing.

 While several insurance providers don’t yet cover TMS therapy for anxiety, many patients have a dual-diagnosis of depression and anxiety.
 If this is found to be the case, we will work with you to try to treat both, with your insurance covering the treatments for depression.

-Whether you have social anxiety, generalized anxiety disorder (GAD), or another form of the mental health disorder, you know it can be debilitating.
+Whether you have social anxiety, generalized anxiety disorder (GAD), or another form of mental health disorder, you know it can be debilitating.

 You may have tried countless treatment options in hopes of bringing some stability and happiness back into your life.